mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/recorder_docker.rst

 Recording info:
    Shows what kind of frames and how many frames are taken into account when creating the final video file.
 Pressing :guilabel:`Open Record Directory` will allow you to open the folder where the recordings are located in your file browser.
 Input FPS:
    How many frames per second should go in.
-For example, to make your time lapse twice faster, this value should be double that of the :guilabel:`Video fps`. (???: note, the tooltip for this is very engrish)
+For example, to make your time lapse twice faster, this value should be double that of the :guilabel:`Video fps`.
 Video FPS:
    The actual FPS of the video.
 Resize:
-   Scale the final video. (?????)
+   Scale the final video.
 FFMpeg:
    The location of the ffmpeg executable.
 Render As: